robbert-harms/pyschematron/README.rst

 Custom functions
 ================
-Custom XSLT functions in the Schematron (`<xsl:function>`) are not supported.
+Custom XSLT functions in your Schematron (`<xsl:function>`) are currently not supported.
-You can however define your own XPath functions using the Python API:

-todo
-...
+In addition, custom Python functions are also not supported due to a lack of support in the elementpath library.

 Compliance